 Gottman Method: What Causes relationships to Last (or not last)

 I use Drs.
 John and Julie Gottmans' critically acclaimed methods, combining wisdom from 4 decades of research with over 3000 couples.
+Although this method is largely heteronormative, there are some great foundational tools discovered about relationships that we can draw from and build upon.
+To correct for this, the Gottman Institute has studied LGBTQIA partnerships over the past two decades and identified unique strengths in these groups.
 What makes this method so reliable?
-John Gottman studied couples inside his Love Lab at the University of Washington in Seattle, where he observed them with cameras, microphones, a one-way mirror, heart monitors, bodily sensors, and stress hormone testing.
-He was able to study over time which relationships would end, and which lasted.
-He also studied couples who have been together for decades and are very happy.
-Ultimately, he became able to determine what coincides with long-lasting, happy relationships, and what behaviors contribute to relationships that end in breakup.
+The Gottmans studied couples inside their Love Lab at the University of Washington in Seattle, where they observed them with cameras, microphones, a one-way mirror, heart monitors, bodily sensors, and stress hormone testing.
+They were able to study over time which relationships would end, and which lasted.
+They also studied partners who have been together for decades and are very happy.
+Ultimately, they became able to systematically identify which behaviors coincide most with breakup, and conversely which are exhibited by the longest-lasting, secure partnerships.

-His studies systematically identified unhelpful behaviors to avoid that consistently lead to divorce, and strengths on which to focus exhibited by the happiest, longest-lasting couples.
-These strengths provide the relationship mutual respect and appreciation; a deeper, more unbreakable bond and enjoyment of each other’s company again.
+These known strengths provide the relationship foundational friendship, shared power, mutual respect and appreciation.
 Much of this is surprisingly true of parenting as well, as Gottman has found similar behaviors make or break the parent-child bond, and parents serve as emotion coaches for their children, leading by example in order for the relationship to thrive.

 Read more about Gottman's findings on couples here →

 Mindfulness-based Therapy helps change more rapidly occur as it becomes easier to spot unhelpful thoughts and behaviors and readjust them.
 Research shows when we slow down and more purposefully notice what is going on at present (instead of worrying over the past or future), we are able to lessen emotional distress, angry or anxious reactivity, and instead act more adaptively with mental flexibility, improving relationship satisfaction (source; source).
-This is what helps begin to change the engrained habits about which I spoke above.
+This is what helps begin to change the engrained habits that continue to lead to relationship dissatisfaction.